Motorcycles

 Washington

 Helmet law.
-Riders under 18 years of age are required to wear a DOT-compliant helmet.
-Riders 18 years of age and older are required to wear a DOT-compliant helmet.
+Riders under 18 years of age are required to wear a DOT-compliant helmet, and riders 18 years of age and older are required to wear a DOT-compliant helmet.

 Motorcycle helmet laws for children

 Children should be required to wear a motorcycle helmet when riding a bicycle.
 There are a few reasons for this.
 First, unlike adults, children don’t have enough brain tissue to sustain any kind of serious injury if a motorcycle helmet were to come off.
 Second, children are smaller, so they’re less likely to fall off the back of a motorcycle than adults.
-Third, children are much less capable of understanding the risks involved in riding a bike.
-This is why the U.S. Department of Transportation requires that all children under 12 must wear a motorcycle helmet when riding a bicycle.
+Third, children are much less capable of understanding bike riding risks.
+This is why the U.S. Department of Transportation requires that all children under 12 wear a motorcycle helmet when riding a bicycle.

 Motorcycle helmet laws for students

-Many states require that students wear a helmet when they are on a bicycle or motorcycle.
-In other states, students must only wear helmets when driving a bike.
-If you are a student and you are looking to get a motorcycle license, then you’ll want to check the requirements of your state.
+Many states require students to wear helmets when riding bicycles or motorcycles, while in other states, helmets are only required when driving a bike.
+If you are a student and you are looking to get a motorcycle license, you’ll want to check the requirements of your state.

 Motorcycle helmet laws in the United States